edissyum/opencaptureformem/README.md

  - OCR and text recognition :
     - Find a date and use it as metadata
     - Find a mail, phone or URL to reconciliate with an existing contact in Maarch
-    - Find an object and use it as metadata
+    - Find a subject and use it as metadata
  - Insert documents in Maarch with pre-qualified metadata :
     - Destination with QRCode
     - Date, contact, object with text recognition